demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

   // ...
 ```

-With this we are done with the server side changes for showing a user feed in the user profile page.
+With this, we are done with the server side changes for showing a user feed in the user profile page.

 The next change that we need to do is on the liquid template *profile.liquid*